GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 ### Game Results
 <ul>
     <li>The game results are displayed once the 10 questions have been answered.</li>
-    <li>The results page returns a score to the user out of ten and leaves you with a person message based on your score performance.
+    <li>The results page returns a score to the user out of ten and leaves you with a personalized message based on your score performance.
 The higher the score the more positive message congratulates you on your success based on your results.</li>
-    <li>The backkground color is set to blue to make it easy to destinguish the conclusion of the game.</li>
+    <li>The background color is set to blue to make it easy to destinguish the conclusion of the game.</li>
     <li>Under your results and personal scored based message will appear a new button prompting the user to try their luck again at the game and try to out perform their last score.</li>
     <li>The bright green colors of the main control buttons are designed to draw the users attention to them and to carry on playing the game.</li>
     <br>